VTX-Molecular-Visualization/VTX/README.md

 ### RENDER PRESETS

 - Render presets are saved in /libraries/render_effects folder
-- You can manually add/remove files (will be updated at the next launch), this allows you to share presets between users.
+- You can manually add/remove files (will be updated at the next launch), this allows you to share presets between users

 ### BUGS AND CRASH REPORTS

+- Report bugs, features, ideas or anything else by [creating a new issue](https://gitlab.com/VTX_mol/VTX/-/issues)
 - A log file is saved in the /logs folder, please attach this file with your ticket

 ## LICENSE